On Bitcoin and Red Balloons: New Reward Schemes

 We start with the following definition.
-The formal definition of the subgame uses the formal notation of Appendix \ref{sec-prelim}.
-The intuition is that in a $\varphi$-subgame a node that has $H-l$ ancestors (including clones), does not clone itself and propagates information if $l\leq \varphi+1$.
+The intuition is that in a $\varphi$-subgame a node that has $\mathcal H-l$ ancestors (including clones), does not clone itself and propagates information if $l\leq \varphi+1$.
 Otherwise for every child it duplicates itself at most $l-\varphi-1$ times.